Signal Person Training

 OSHA Crane Signal Certification with Total Equipment Training

 Our OSHA Signal Person Qualification Program is offered by our qualified evaluators (1926.1401).
 Our trainers will qualify your signal person(s) through classroom and hands on training.
 This program is geared to be site specific and the evaluation will be based on signal person requirements at your site.
 While our program will touch on all the requirements of the ruling the emphasis will be on your individual sites’ signal person needs.
 This assessment may not be relied on by other employers as the focus will be on site specific duties.

-Total Equipment Training also offers the National Commission for the Certification of Crane Operators (NCCCO) Signal Person training and testing.
-Our trainers are NCCCO certified examiners and have the experience and knowledge to prepare the signal person to successfully pass a written and practical test.
-Certification from the NCCCO provides the signal person with documentation that can be relied on no matter where they work.
-The NCCCO is accredited by OSHA for Signal Person Certification.
+Total Equipment Training also offers the National Commission for the Certification of Crane Operators (CCO) Signal Person training and testing.
+Our trainers are CCO certified examiners and have the experience and knowledge to prepare the crane signal person to successfully pass a written and practical test.
+Certification from the CCO provides the signal person with documentation that can be relied on no matter where they work.
+The CCO is accredited by OSHA for Signal Person Certification.
 Many companies and job sites require Signal Person Certification through a nationally accredited testing organization.

 INTERESTED IN ON-SITE CRANE SIGNAL PERSON TRAINING?

 Contact us today or give our office a call at (610) 321-2679 to learn about crane signals.
 Our knowledgeable staff will provide you with the information you need and tailor a program to fit your needs and meet OSHA requirements.